babel-blade/babel-blade/README.md

 This monorepo was bootstrapped from [babel-plugin-macro-boilerplate](https://github.com/sw-yx/babel-plugin-macro-boilerplate).
 Check it out if you want to make one!

 **if you spot something that could be a better practice, PLEASE open an issue or [tell me I'm wrong!](https://twitter.com/swyx)**

+---

+For contributors/swyx only

+# publishing check list

+1. `npm run build` on `packages/babel-plugin-blade`
+2. `lerna publish`